-(3) Section 140A of the CCA: the Lender's participation in an unfair credit relationship
+- 1. The Lender being party to an unfair credit relationship under the Credit Agreement and related Purchase Agreement for the purposes of Section 140A of the CCA. - (1) Section 140A of the CCA: the Lender's participation in an unfair credit relationship

-The Letter of Complaint set out several reasons why Mr A says that the credit relationship between him and the Lender was unfair to him under Section 140A of the CCA.
+The Letter of Complaint set out several reasons why Mr and Mrs A says that the credit relationship between them and the Lender was unfair to them under Section 140A of the CCA.
 In summary, they include the following: